Skip to content

 It just was?

 The verb ἦν "was" is used in this verse three times.
-Everywhere else in the NT that I can tell, the verb "was" is used there is object.
+Most of the time in the NT where the verb "was" is used there is an object.
 There are no other Greek verses that leave the reader hanging at "was."